LessThanThree-OMG/factionrelationsoverhaul/README.md

 # Faction Relations Overhaul

 Overhauls the relations between factions so that they reflect better on the S.T.A.L.K.E.R.
-Lore-established relations.<br>
+Lore-established relations, but does not follow them strictly, therefore some of the changes are not Lore-wise correct (Such as Duty-Ecologists hostility).<br>
 Because of that, it is making the Zone (quite) a bit more dangerous than usual since many factions have more enemies than in the Anomaly (G.A.M.M.A.), therefore an utilization of the Disguise system is a must.<br>
 It also partially fixes the Sin-Mutants relations, making them neutral to each other in every level other than the Lab x16, where the mutants still attack the Sin, therefore in the runs with this mod installed, mutants will always win the fight with the Sin since they won't shoot at them.<br>